kyma-project/examples/monitoring-alert-rules/README.md

 Run the following commands to completely remove the example and all its resources from the cluster:

-1. Remove the `pod-is-not-running` alert rule from the cluster.
+1. Remove the `pod-not-running` alert rule from the cluster.

     ```bash
     kubectl delete cm -n kyma-system -l example=monitoring-alert-rules